opencurriculai/data_science_curriculum/docs/curriculum.md

     - Start with setting up your computer and installing the required tools to do data science effectively.
 Le Wagon's setup is well maintained and has clear step by step instructions.
     - For those new to programming, start with Harvard’s CS50’s introduction to programming with Python.
 David Malan is one of the pioneers of online teaching.
 His content and pedagogical approach is always stellar.
 This class is new and given for the first time in 2022.
     - For a real challenge, or for those already somewhat familiar with programming, look at CS50’s introduction to Computer Science from the same professor.
 The exercises are more involved and there is a focus on the C programming language instead of Python.
 That said, it covers more material and computer science concepts.
 If you're not taking this course, at least watch [lecture 0 - Scratch](https://www.youtube.com/watch?v=YoXxevp1WRQ) for its marvelous introduction to the field of computer science.
-    - Since you're about to engage in a long journey of continuous studying, make sure you understand the latest research and science around aquiring knowledge.
+    - Since you're about to engage in a long journey of continuous studying, make sure you understand the latest research and science around acquiring knowledge.
 Taking “Learning how to learn” on Coursera will yield immense benefits long term and give you a competitive advantage over your peers.
 The book on which the course is based on, “A Mind for Numbers”, and the brilliant “Pragmatic Thinking and Learning” are good complementary options too.
 For a quick summary of all three resources, refer to [this blogpost](https://julienbeaulieu.github.io/2020/05/25/lesser-known-facts-about-learning-how-to-get-better-at-studying/) or listen to [this podcast by Dr Paul Pen](https://podcasts.apple.com/gb/podcast/misjudgements-myths-in-learning-with-special-guest-dr/id1523840607?i=1000520771175) for an excellent overview of the subject.
     - Start your data science journey with Udacity's Data Analyst Nanodegree.
 This is a great place to start to learn about statistics, probability, data wrangling, data visualization, etc.

 ### Core Data Science

 If you can afford a bootcamp, [Le Wagon](https://www.lewagon.com/data-science-course/full-time)** is among the best data science ones out there.
 There is a heavy emphasis on practical exercises, the curriculum is constantly evolving with the latest libraries and technologies, and the final project involves deploying your own machine learning model.
-This intensive bootcamp, also available part time, will give you the big picture of what data science encompases end to end: math theory, data wrangling, data visualization, programming inside an IDE, Git, machine learning, deep learning, and data engineering.
+This intensive bootcamp, also available part time, will give you the big picture of what data science encompasses end to end: math theory, data wrangling, data visualization, programming inside an IDE, Git, machine learning, deep learning, and data engineering.

 If you’re not willing to spend as much money, you’re still in luck.
 Andrew Ng’s notorious [machine learning course on Coursera](https://www.coursera.org/learn/machine-learning) just got updated!
 It covers more material than the its predecessor (neural nets are now included) and is a unique opportunity to get quality education for cheap.
 Take this course as well as Udacity’s data Analyst Nanodegree, and you’re guaranteed to start off with solid foundations.

 Next, check out Fastai's Introduction to Machine Learning for Coders.
 Our recommendation is to **just watching the first 6 lectures which focus on tree-based models**.
 The rest of the videos are on deep learning which is better covered in their more recent course listed below.
 Although this content is almost 5 years old, don’t let that discourage you from watching it: it is taught by one of the most respected data scientists in the world - [Jeremy Howard](https://www.linkedin.com/in/howardjeremy/?originalSubdomain=au) - and is full of gems.

-Pair the above with Andriy Burkov’s famous and succint The Hundred-Page Machine Learning Book, as well as Wes McKinney’s - creator of pandas library - book: Python for Data Analysis (make sure you're reading the latest version, V3, fully available online).
+Pair the above with Andriy Burkov’s famous and succinct The Hundred-Page Machine Learning Book, as well as Wes McKinney’s - creator of pandas library - book: Python for Data Analysis (make sure you're reading the latest version, V3, fully available online).
 One is more focused on theory, while the other is hands-on with Python.
 They are complementary and will solidify your understanding of all concepts covered so far.

 **Topics covered**:
 `Data wrangling`